 CAS students may specialize in one of the following areas: Biblical Studies, Ecumenical and Interfaith Studies, Moral and Systematic Theology, and Spirituality.
 Students who concentrate in one academic area pursue the following sort of curriculum:

 - Eight 700-level courses or approved 600-level courses that are augmented and taken as 700-level courses, with at least four courses in one academic area (e.g., Biblical Studies or Moral and Systematic Theology)

-Note for students specializing in Biblical Studies: All students must take at least four 700-level courses, normally including one OT and one NT course (non-language).
-Students with advanced standing may take up to six credits in biblical languages, while students without advanced standing may take up to twelve credits in biblical languages.
+Note for students specializing in Biblical Studies: All students must take at least four 700-level courses, normally including one OT and one NT course (other than biblical language courses).
+Students without advanced standing may take up to twelve credits in biblical languages, while students with advanced standing may take up to six credits in biblical languages.

 - One TH790 directed reading course in a subject related to the area of specialization